 Our curriculum is designed to ensure that we offer a broad and balanced curriculum (in line with the National Curriculum), whilst maintaining the Eco, Harmony and sustainability links that we recognise are key to the Ashley community.
 Most of our foundation subjects are taught through the Learning Enquiry.
 Each Learning Enquiry is designed to be covered within a half-term, and is linked to a high-quality key text that the children will read and study in class.

-We welcome any feedback regarding the information provided in these sheets and you are welcome to talk with your child’s teacher if you have any questions regarding the curriculum.
+We welcome any feedback regarding the information provided in these sheets and you are welcome to talk with your child’s teacher or Phase Leader if you have any questions regarding the curriculum.

 Making the curriculum accessible for those with disabilities or special educational needs